About The Fighters Generation's Game & Character Reviews!

 those punches, kicks, and throws look powerful, initiating a satisfying

 in your mind when they connect?
-And... do
+Or do they fall flat?
+Do

-characters on the receiving end react accordingly when they're hit?
-If the moves in
+characters on the receiving end of the attacks react impressively and accordingly when they're hit or knocked down?
+If the attacks in

-important than others.)
+important than others, like Gameplay.)
 Also carefully taken into consideration is the

-date of the game's original release and how it compared to other fighting games at the time.
+date of the game's original release and how it compared to other fighting games of the era.

 That means: Just because SF2 scored a 10